Back to S2E main page

-The Smart Specialisation Platform of the European Commission's Joint Research Centre and DG REGIO are jointly organising a launching event of the Stairway to Excellence Project (S2E).
+The Smart Specialisation Platform of the European Commission's Joint Research Centre and DG REGIO jointly organised a launching event of the Stairway to Excellence Project (S2E).

 Building excellence in a given area of research and innovation often takes years if not decades of sustained efforts.
 The development of good national/regional research and innovation strategies for smart specialisation (RIS3) leads regions from targeted EU countries to identify a limited number of research areas and industrial activities with high innovation potential – to be reinforced and developed using European Structural and Investment Funds (ESIF) and thus becoming more excellent and competitive in Horizon2020 calls.
 Supporting synergies between the two funding sources will deliver additional gains in terms of innovation results, close the innovation gap in Europe and promote economic growth.

-The "Stairway to Excellence" European Pilot Project is centred on:
+The "Stairway to Excellence" (S2E) European Pilot Project is centred on:

-- Providing assistance to countries that joined the European Union since 2004 with the aim of closing the innovation gap, promoting excellence in all regions and EU countries;
+- Providing assistance to EU13 regions and countries with the aim of closing the innovation gap, promoting excellence in all regions and EU countries;

 - Stimulating the early and effective implementation of national and regional Smart Specialisation Strategies.